ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

 operating system with a configurable desktop environment.
 Ideal for those who want the most out of their computers and prefer a traditional desktop metaphor.
-With modest hardware requirements it is suitable for modern desktops and laptops, micro computers and older hardware alike.
+With modest hardware requirements it is suitable for modern desktops and laptops, single board computers and older hardware alike.
-**Ubuntu MATE is an official member of the Ubuntu family.**
+Ubuntu MATE makes modern computers fast and old comuters usable.

 ### Objectives